probinso/color-pollution/README.md

 # Electromagnetic Radiation
 For this course, we will need a basic knowledge of **electromagnetic radiation**.
 In this section we will introduce this in increasing detail, through Ray Tracing, Waves, and Particles.
 Finally, we will discuss different bands of measured electromagnetic radiation.

-For this color pollution course, most of our data and example material is limited to terestrial color, however a good understanding of electromagnetic radiation in these forms will allow you to abstract the information of this course to non terestrial atmospheres.
+For this color pollution course, most of our data and example material is limited to terestrial color, however a good understanding of electromagnetic radiation in these forms will allow you to abstract the information of this course environments dissimilar to terestrial atmospheres.

 ## Ray Tracing
 ## Waves